 You will work with a faculty mentor to develop an individualized degree program that builds upon your interests, life experiences, needs and goals.

-Communication with faculty and course instructors is via our user-friendly online learning portal — Moodle — as well as by email, telephone and online discussions.
+Communication with faculty and course instructors is via our learning management system, as well as by email, telephone and online discussions.

 It Isn't Easy